.אין כל דבר עומד בפני פיקוח נפש

 The most important risk factor for contracting COVID-19 is the rate of coronavirus transmission within the local region.
-We are fortunate that Maine has a much lower case rate than other states and we hope that all Mainers, including members of the Levey community, do their part to keep it that way.
-Levey will carefully monitor updates from the Maine CDC as well as directives from the Maine Department of Education.
-If the number of coronavirus cases in Cumberland County exceeds specified thresholds established by the state, Levey will pivot immediately to partial or fully remote learning as warranted.
-Levey will also implement all guidelines recommended by the Maine Department of Education.
+We are fortunate that the COVID-19 pandemic has been less severe in Maine than in most other states, and we hope that all Mainers, including members of the Levey community, will do their part to keep it that way.
+We highly encourage all eligible members of the Levey community to be vaccinated for COVID-19.
+Levey will carefully monitor updates and guidelines from the US CDC, the Maine CDC, and the Maine Department of Education.

 2. Our Campus

 .לכל זמן ועת לכל חפץ תחת השמים. … עת לחבוק ועת לרחוק מחבק